 Johnson, who’s known for leading TNT’s “Inside the NBA” crew with Kenny Smith, Charles Barkley, and Shaquille O’Neal, doubles as Turner Sports’ play-by-play man for the PGA Tour.
 So it was odd when he wasn’t on the call for “The Match: Champions for Charity” between Tiger Woods, Phil Mickelson, Tom Brady, and Peyton Manning that summer.

 TNT’s Ernie Johnson Jr. and His Son Michael

 In Johnson’s 2017 memoir, Unscripted: The Unpredictable Moments That Make Life Extraordinary, he details his wife Cheryl’s trip to Romania in 1991 after learning about the country’s abundance of orphaned children.
 She came across a three-year-old child named Michael who was abandoned in a park at birth and couldn’t walk or speak.
 Cheryl told Ernie about the boy over the phone.

 “Bring him home,” he said.

 Michael’s first years in the United States were spent in and out of doctor’s offices.
 He was taught the basics of life from scratch and eventually made progress.
 During one trip to the doctor, Michael was diagnosed with Duchenne muscular dystrophy.
 Ernie and Cheryl were heartbroken, but the news only augmented their commitment.
 The abandoned little boy in Romania deserved a second chance.
 The Johnsons wholeheartedly believed that.

-Johnson and Cheryl have five other children in addition to Michael: daughters Maggie, Carmen, Ashley, and Allison, and son Eric.
+Ernie and Cheryl have five other children in addition to Michael: daughters Maggie, Carmen, Ashley, and Allison, and son Eric.